frel-rs/frel/doc/10_language/10_store_declarations.md

 # Store declarations

+Store declarations define named reactive variables that participate in dependency tracking and notification propagation.
+Each store kind specifies ownership, mutability, and reactivity behavior.

 `decl <id> [:<type>]? = <expr>`
 - **Kind:** const if <expr> reads no stores; derived if it reads stores.
 - **Writes:** not assignable.